 Our facility specializes in residential treatment, so we don’t have acute stabilization services at our facility.
 We maintain close relationships with Valle Vista Health System and Meadows Hospital, both of which offer acute hospitalization services.
 You can call Valle Vista in Greenwood (800-447-1348), Wellstone Regional Hospital (877-999-9355), or Meadows in Bloomington (800-972-4410) at any time to receive additional help.

-Our facility specializes in residential treatment, so we don’t have free assessment services at our facility.
-We do have close relationships with acute hospitals Valle Vista in Greenwood (800-447-1348), Wellstone Regional Hospital (877-999-9355), or Meadows in Bloomington (800-972-4410) which offer free confidential assessments for all ages.
+Our facility specializes in residential treatment, so we don’t have no cost assessment services at our facility.
+We do have close relationships with acute hospitals Valle Vista in Greenwood (800-447-1348), Wellstone Regional Hospital (877-999-9355), or Meadows in Bloomington (800-972-4410) which offer no cost confidential assessments for all ages.

 To be a premier provider of residential mental health services for children and adolescents, demonstrating positive patient outcomes and family-centered care.